everx-labs/samples/solidity/README.md

 16) [onBounceHandler](https://github.com/tonlabs/samples/blob/master/solidity/16_onBounceHandler.sol): Working with bounced messages

 Developer can define **onBounce** function to work with bounced messages.
-If an error occures while message trnsfering or handling it can be bounced back to the source contract.
+If an error occurs while message transferring or handling it can be bounced back to the source contract.
 This sample demonstrates how you can handle such bounced message.

 ## Contract deployment